 If you’ve had your veterans benefits claim denied, we recommend you read the Board of Veterans’ Appeals pamphlet.
 Right on page 1, it says “Help is available from national and state Veterans Service Organizations, attorneys, or agents recognized by VA.”

-Even if your paperwork is filled out properly, veterans and the VA sometimes argue about the degree to which a person is disabled.
+Even if you filled all your paperwork out properly, veterans and the VA sometimes argue about whether their health issues qualify for benefits.
 Veterans often feel like they are on uneven footing, because they have to argue against a massive organization.
 That’s where legal help can also come into play.
-Lawyers will make sure your paperwork accurately reflects the degree of your disability and includes all necessary documentation.
+Lawyers will make sure your paperwork accurately reflects the degree of your disability and includes all necessary medical documentation.
 That gives you your best chance at getting the benefits you’ve earned.
 So if you already had your first veterans benefits claim denied, don’t give up… appeal with help from a VA-accredited lawyer!

 Veterans lawyers are far more affordable than many veterans may realize.
 These attorneys can make sure that you get all the benefits you deserve—including back-pay that the government may owe you but hasn’t paid (because of reason #1 in this article, for example).
 An attorney can help you get the money and the care you need without any out-of-pocket cost to you.